adourian/adourian/README.md

 - 👋 Hi, I’m Kari
-- 👀 I’m interested in data science, tech, pharma, and finance.
+- 👀 I’m interested in data science, tech, healthcare, and finance
-- 🌱 I’m currently learning deep neural networks.
+- 🌱 I’m currently learning how to use streamlit to build GUIs
-- 💞️ I’m looking to collaborate on projects using Data science in the pharma or finance industries.
+- 💞️ I’m looking to collaborate on Data science projects
 - 📫 How to reach me: https://www.linkedin.com/in/kariadourian/

 <!---